2017 U.S. Open Frequently Asked Questions

 Second to the United States in U.S. Open victories is Scotland with 14.
 Englishmen have won seven times, while South African born players have won five.

-What type of conditions is the U.S. Open played in?
+What type of conditions are the U.S. Open played in?

 The U.S. Open is typically played under very difficult scoring conditions, where accuracy off the tee is essential.
 Fairways are often narrow and guarded by thick rough, and the course is generally set up quite long.